develop-biology/language.development/README.md

     output = gain * input;
 }
 ```
-Here, we start the definition of `MyNeuron` with a comment block (`/**/`).
+Here, we start the definition of `MyNeuron` with a comment Block (`/**/`).
 This acts as the documentation for the object.
-Note that newline characters are only ever interpreted in strings and comment blocks, so you can have whatever fancy documentation you'd like.
+Note that newline characters are only ever interpreted in strings and comment Blocks, so you can have whatever fancy documentation you'd like.
 Other than strings and comments, newlines and all other whitespace is mostly irrelevant (more on that later).
-This allows us to put spaces and even newlines in our blocks.
+This allows us to put spaces and even newlines in our Blocks.
 Next, we specify the `neuron` Transcription Factor (TF).
 This tf will make what would otherwise be a `Cell` (`symbol<>()[]{}`) into a `Neuron` with the ability to receive and send signals.
 We then add 2 publicly accessible members, `input int` and `output int`.
 These are built-in `int` types but could be whatever we want.
 After defining our publicly available Surfaces, we define a private member `gain int` and set the default value to 1.
-Because `gain` is in square brackets (`[]`), it will not be accessible anywhere outside the execution block (`{}`) of our `MyNeuron`, except in rare cases (such as with TFs, more on that later).
+Because `gain` is in square brackets (`[]`), it will not be accessible anywhere outside the execution Block (`{}`) of our `MyNeuron`, except in rare cases (such as with TFs, more on that later).
-Lastly, we define the execution block on a new line and with indents.
+Lastly, we define the execution Block on a new line and with indents.
 However, the indentation and white space do not matter.
-Notice the line ending used in the execution block: `;`.
+Notice the line ending used in the execution Block: `;`.
 These line endings are only needed to separate executed expressions from each other and are unnecessary when defining symbols, hence no line ending after we complete our `MyNeuron` definition.

 ## Simple Synapse Example
 Now, let's create a Synapse to connect to our Neuron: